meows/racket/docs/sequence-linear.md

 **Q**.
 What is delta or `Δ`?
-- It's a symbol that often stands for a function or operation that gets the difference of a number sequence.
+- It's a symbol that often stands for a function or operation that gets the difference or "delta" of a numeric sequence.

 **Q**.
 If your sequence is finite, why can't you repeatedly delta it forever?
 - Because your sequence gets shorter by one number every time you delta a sequence.

 **Q**.
 How do you tell if your sequence is linear?
-- If the sequence converges to a number with exactly one delta; another way of saying this is if the speed never changes.
+1. If the sequence converges to a number with exactly one delta.
+2. If the difference from one sequence number to the next never changes.
+3. If you can draw a perfectly straight line through all the numbers of your sequence on a graph.